-Platelet rich plasma (PRP) is an extract of your own blood that contains three to five times more platelets, growth factors, and good active proteins for tissue and injury healing.
-Medically, it has been used for years to accelerate wound healing, repair tendons, ligaments and joint damage; heal diabetic ulcers and help regrow muscles and bones.
-When PRP is placed back into the skin by injection or micro-needling, it initiates a localized stem cell response.
-Over the weeks and months following treatment, this stem cell response recruits collagen-producing cells called fibroblasts.
-The fibroblasts replace tissue that has been damaged or lost through the aging process with healthy skin that looks refreshed and rejuvenated.
+Platelet rich plasma (PRP) is an extract of blood that has three to five times more platelets, growth factors, and active proteins that are beneficial for tissue healing.
+Doctors have been using this method for years to speed up wound healing and regrow muscles and bones.
+PRP is placed back into the skin by injection, which initiates a localized stem cell response.
+Following the treatment, the stem cell response attracts fibroblasts, collagen-producing cells.
+These cells replace the damaged or lost tissue with healthy skin that is rejuvenated.

 Advantages of Cosmetic PRP

-The potential benefits of PRP have led to a recent widespread interest in its use for anti-aging and regenerative purposes.
-The healing properties of the blood components in PRP can be used as a cosmetic treatment for the following:
+The benefits of PRP have led to growing interest in its use for anti-aging and regenerative purposes.
+PRP can be used as a cosmetic treatment for:

 - Reducing fine lines and wrinkles.